Love in a Bottle

 How to Fall in Love Via Message in a Bottle & Adventure

 Sadly I have not had the chance to speak with Annie and Niels (though I would LOVE to, obviously!
 Ask them to drop me a line if you know them, hey?), but I do not have to be a genius to do this math: A young couple, friends from childhood, connected in a magical way, go on an adventure through France alone in their early twenties…If they didn’t fall in love, well, that would be truly astonishing!
 But of course they did, because that is what messages in bottles are: Pure magic, time after time.
+Thus, their message in a bottle friendship turned into a message in a bottle love story.
+Beautiful, hey?

 After this adventure through France and romance, they moved to the Netherlands together where they married in 1978, according to The Times.
 This made them one of very few couples to get married as the result of a message in a bottle–the other famous couple being Ake and Paolina Wiking.
 Like Ake and Paolina, Annie and Niels went on to raise two children, and eventually moved back to England where they now live.
+I love that they still have Annie’s message in a bottle that started it all.
+I mean, really… Can you imagine?!

 A Real Life Message in a Bottle Love Story